WillChamness/Dnsmasq-PXE/README.md

 For Ubuntu, all you need to do is place the Ubuntu ISO in its respective directory in the web root.
 For Arch, you must copy the contents of the iso and put it in its respective directory like with NFS.
 <br></br>
 # DNS, DHCP, TFTP CONFIG
 Backup the file `/etc/dnsmasq.conf`.
-Then modify it.
-Use the `dnsmasq.conf` file in Github as a template.
+Then modify it, using the `dnsmasq.conf` file in Github as a template.
 <br></br>
 If you already have a DNS or DHCP server, the file provides the syntax to disable DNS and put DHCP into proxy mode.
 <br></br>